Tue Nov 21 2017

 This is part of our Mindset & Planning series – content dedicated to practical advice for SMEs when it comes to getting in the right mindset for business growth.
 Other articles in this series include:

-SMEs: 3 reasons why partnerships are crucial for growth
+SMEs: 3 reasons why payment providers are crucial for growth

 7 reasons why cash flow is more important than profit